0

 WHEAT:

-Wheat futures are flat to 5 cents higher at midday with light buying as we
+Wheat futures are 8 to 13 cents higher at midday with Chicago wheat leading

-is the 20-day moving average at $6.19, which we are testing at midday, with
+moving average at $6.36, which we are working to consolidate above, with the

 David Fiala can be reached at dfiala@futuresone.com